openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 If the Verifier responds with any HTTP error response, the Wallet MUST terminate the process.

-# Verifiable Presentation Query Language {#vp_query}
+# Digital Credentials Query Language (DCQL) {#dcql_query}

-The Verifiable Presentation Query Language (VP Query) is a JSON-encoded query language that allows the Verifier to request Verifiable Presentations that match the query.
+The Digital Credentials Query Language (DCQL, pronounced [ˈdakl̩]) is a JSON-encoded query language that allows the Verifier to request Verifiable Presentations that match the query.
 The Verifier MAY encode constraints on the combinations of credentials and claims that are requested.
-The Wallet evaluates the query against the Verifiable Credentials it holds and returns the Verifiable Presentations that match the query.
+The Wallet evaluates the query against the Verifiable Credentials it holds and returns Verifiable Presentations matching the query.

-A valid VP Query is defined as a JSON-encoded object with the following top-level properties:
+A valid DCQL query is defined as a JSON-encoded object with the following top-level properties:

 `credentials`: